So…what is Intuitive Eating

 - After a few days, you will start to crave other foods.

 This process is called habituation and is another key part of the Intuitive Eating practice.

 At the end of the day, the most important thing to remember about Intuitive Eating is that it is not about eating a perfect diet – there is no such thing!
 The goal is to eat a variety of nutritious food with some ‘play foods’ that truly satisfy you.
 To remove the noise in your head and make peace with food and your body, so you can move on with other things that matter more in life.

-For more on how to start intuitive eating check out my FREE download.
-This will guide you through some of the first steps to support you through your food problems.
-You will learn how to stop food obsession, battling with emotional eating, stress eating, and how to start intuitive eating.
+For more on how to start intuitive eating check out my free download This will guide you through some of the first steps to support you through your food problems.
+You will learn how to stop food obsession, battling with emotional eating, stress eating, and some tips to start intuitive eating.

 Stop Obsessing and Regain Control With Food: Your 7-day Guide Practical, easy-to-implement tips to feel less obsessive and out-of-control around food.

 Stop Obsessing and Regain Control With Food: Your 7-day Guide